Xeletron/Isaac-Hud/README.md

 # Isaac Hud

-A Simple but Stylish HUD for TF2
+A Simple and Stylish HUD for TF2

 I appreciate any kind of feedback, if you have ideas or problems contact me: http://steamcommunity.com/profiles/76561198035076861